-A strong presence among privately owned energy companies, Samson Investment is an oil and gas entity with exploration, development, and production activities in a number of producing areas in the US.
+A strong presence among privately owned energy companies, Samson Investment (a subsidiary of Samson Resources) is an oil and gas entity with exploration, development, and production activities in a number of producing areas in the US.
 Its three key regions are the Rockies, the Mid-Continent and East Texas.
 It is actively drilling in major plays such as in the Powder River, Green River, Bakken, Granite Wash, and Cotton Valley.
-Samson Investment's assets include 3 million acres and stakes in more than 7,600 wells.
-To help it gain access to capital to fund further expansion, in 2011 the company was acquired by a consortium led by KKR and including ITOCHU, Natural Gas Partners, and Crestview, for $7.2 billion.
+Samson Investment's assets include 2 million acres and stakes in several thousand drilling locations in some of the best resource plays across the US.
+The company reported proved reserves in 2013 of 1.9 trillion cu. ft. of natural gas equivalents.

 The company's strategy is to make acquisitions that complement its existing areas of operations and establish its presence in new core regions.
 Samson Investment has focused on tight and unconventional oil and gas plays that are now commercial profitable thanks to improved drilling technology.

 To raise cash, in 2012, parent company Samson Resources sold some Bakken assets to Continental Resources for $650 million.
 These properties included 116,000 net leasehold acres, primarily in Divide and Williams Counties, North Dakota, and have a production potential of 5,600 barrels of oil equivalent per day.

 In 2011 Samson Investment sold all of its oil and gas properties in the Permian Basin.